genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/09_state_management.md

 To test it, you can try to modify a `TRADE` (assuming you already have at least one trade in the database) and see the state change accordingly.

 ### Conclusion
 With this, we finish showing how an application can add state management.
-As usual, you can either [give it a try](/getting-started/go-to-the-next-level/see-it-work) or go the next section.
+If you want to see it in action, go to [Endpoints](/server-modules/integration/rest-endpoints/introduction/) for information on testing your the back end.